SwaroopGiri/AWS-SAP-C02-Notes/README.md

 ## AWS Certificate Manager (ACM)

+Having ACM provision and renew public ssl certificates for you is free of cost.
+ACM loads certs on below services:
+* Load Balancers
+* Cloudfront distributions
+* APIs on API Gateways

+ACM is a regional service and cannot copy certs between regions unless you're using it with cloudfront

 A wildcard SSL certificate can only handle multiple sub-domains but not different domain names

 You can upload all SSL certificates of different domains in the ALB using the console and bind multiple certificates to the same secure listener on your load balancer

 ALB will automatically choose the optimal TLS certificate for each client using Server Name Indication (SNI)

+SNI solves the problem of loading multiple SSL certs to serve multiple websites into one web server.
+It is newer protocol (requires client to specify hostname of target to initiate SSL handshake) and works with ALB, NLB and Cloudfront

 ## AWS Direct Connect